Stuart Fairchild Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 17th in the league.
+- The Cubs pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.16).
+- The Cubs have a 4.24 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to give up 48 home runs (one per game), the fourth-fewest in the league.
+- The Cubs surrender the fourth-fewest home runs in baseball (50 total, one per game).

-- Taillon (0-3 with a 7.76 ERA and 27 strikeouts in 26 2/3 innings pitched) makes the start for the Cubs, his eighth of the season.

-- In his most recent appearance on Saturday, the righty threw 2 1/3 innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.
+- In his most recent time out on Tuesday, the left-hander threw five innings against the New York Mets, allowing two earned runs while surrendering four hits.

-- The 31-year-old has amassed an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.